isomerpages/moe-haisingcatholic/_about-hsc/School Identity.md

 **Our Motto**

+Ad Veritatem Per Caritatem

-Ad Veritatem per caritatem – To Truth Through Charity
+To Truth Through Charity

 **Our Values**